Almezing/almezing.github.io/_posts/Ideas.md

 Bubbles body dysmorphic disorder.
 Similar feelings to cisgender vs transgender.
 Converses with a transgender person about the feeling of being in the wrong body.
 But conflict arises

+Brassica creates sleeper agents that hide inside the body of a oblivious carriers.
+Agents mimic/copy the genetic signature of the host to stay hide.
+Once they are at their objective, the violently split off from the host and attack.
+These agents are known as Chimeras.
+They get their information from what the host digest, the food that Brassica give away.
+Multiple Chimeras can inhabit a host.
+They are extremely slender but deadly and can grow through consumption, usually the host victim.